-For students taking Chemical Engineering, Honours Chemistry or a Major in Chemistry.
-An elective course for students taking other Science Programmes.
+Chemistry or a Major in Chemistry.

+An elective course for students taking other Science programmes.
+Corequisite(s): CCE101 or CCE106 (CCE101 can be taken as a corequisite)

 CCE241 Organic Chemistry

 An introductory course in organic chemistry chiefly concerned with the structure, properties, reactions and synthesis of mono-functional aliphatic and aromatic compounds.
 Stereochemistry and reaction mechanism theory are integral parts of the course.
 A brief study is also made of infrared, nuclear magnetic resonance and mass spectroscopy, including the interpretation of spectra.
 Simple preparations are performed in the laboratory.
 Methods of characterization and identification of organic compounds as well as spectroscopic methods of analysis are included in laboratory assignments.